 One of the respondents even spoke on behalf of women who are often neglected based on ‘household’ work.

 One of the respondents spoke about her privilege.
 She apologetically wrote that she didn’t experience explicit sexism and gender discrimination.
-Even though she had heard stories of masculine bigotry, she had not experienced them first hand as ruthlessly as others.
-It’s only pitiful that women are lead to believe that if they don’t experience extreme forms of discrimination and violence, they are privileged.
+Even though she had heard stories of masculine bigotry, she had not experienced them first hand, as ruthlessly as others.
+It’s only pitiful that women are led to believe that if they don’t experience extreme forms of discrimination and violence, they are privileged.
 Sadly, no one tells women what equality looks like, we are still struggling for basic human rights.

-“I was born with wonderful parents who have always treated my brother and me the same.
+“I was born to wonderful parents who have always treated my brother and me the same.
 Surprisingly, I wasn’t discriminated against for my gender (or any other aspect of my background) in school or college.
 Even now as a student of law, I’m constantly appreciated by my teachers and classmates for my efforts.